congca0/congca0.github.io/_pages/teaching.md

 *Applied Linear Regression Analysis*
 The Arctic University of Norway, 2020

-Supported instruction in statistical modeling and R for medical students.
+Supported instruction in statistical modeling and R for medical students (50 students).

 ---